- Roku devices can connect to mobile hotspots, and the process is straightforward for both iPhone and Android devices.

 Well, the answer is a resounding yes!
 Connecting your Roku to a mobile hotspot is not only possible but also quite straightforward.

-Whether you’re using an iPhone or an Android device, we’ll guide you through the step-by-step process, ensuring a seamless streaming experience on your Roku device.
+Whether you’re using an iPhone or an Android device, I’ll guide you through the step-by-step process, ensuring a seamless streaming experience on your Roku device.

 - How to Connect My Roku to an iPhone Hotspot?